Welcome to The Storied Recipe!

 My podcast guest, Rai Mukhopadhyay shared this Bengali Malpua recipe with us in her episode All About Holi!
 As you make her Instant Malpua, I invite you to learn about the origin, history, and traditions of Holi, as well as Rai's personal memories of the Festival of Colors!

-Malpua are fluffy, light, deep fried pancakes, one of the most famous of all Indian desserts.
+Malpua is fluffy, light, deep-fried pancakes, one of the most famous of all Indian desserts.

 Rai’s recipe does not call for milk curds (Khoya) or fermentation time (although Rai recommends a brief rest).
-After frying, the fennel flavored malpua are soaked in a cardamom and saffron syrup and topped with chopped pistachios.
+After frying, the fennel-flavored Malpua are soaked in cardamom and saffron syrup and topped with chopped pistachios.

-“There are tons of different ways of making malpuas and they vary from region to region. (p.s.
+As Rai says, "There are tons of different ways of making Malpuas and they vary from region to region. (p.s.
 Lots of these variations are discussed below!)

-Many use Khoya (curdled milk solids), desiccated coconut, even mashed bananas in the batter.
+Many use Khoya (curdled milk solids), desiccated coconut, or even mashed bananas in the batter.

 The recipe I am sharing is how we usually make it in my state, West Bengal.
 Since it is such a traditional recipe, I have seen my grandmother make it without measurements, just throwing together measurements of flour and milk by eye.

-The recipe I am sharing has been tweaked my me as I have made it over the years but I believe I originally found it in an old Bengali magazine.”
+The recipe I am sharing has been tweaked by me as I have made it over the years but I believe I originally found it in an old Bengali magazine."

 What To Expect (Flavor, Texture, and Look)